Tests to diagnose hearing loss may include:

 - Physical exam.
 Your doctor will look in your ear for possible causes of your hearing loss, such as earwax or inflammation from an infection.
 Your doctor will also look for any structural causes of your hearing problems.

 - General screening tests.
-Your doctor may ask you to cover one ear at a time to see how well you hear words spoken at various volumes and how you respond to other sounds.
+Your doctor may use the whisper test, asking you to cover one ear at a time to see how well you hear words spoken at various volumes and how you respond to other sounds.
+Its accuracy can be limited.

 - Tuning fork tests.
 Tuning forks are two-pronged, metal instruments that produce sounds when struck.
 Simple tests with tuning forks can help your doctor detect hearing loss.
-A tuning fork evaluation may also reveal whether hearing loss is caused by damage to the vibrating parts of your middle ear (including your eardrum), damage to sensors or nerves of your inner ear, or damage to both.
+This evaluation may also reveal where in your ear the damage has occurred.

 If you have hearing problems, help is available.
 Treatment depends on the cause and severity of your hearing loss.